 Suzanne Graham is Professor of Language and Education at The University of Reading, Institute of Education.
 She has led a number of large research projects in the field of language education, exploring the factors that underpin effective learning in a range of different educational contexts, including within digital environments.
 She has published widely in the area of language comprehension and learner motivation.

 Helen Lansdown graduated from the University of Reading with a BA (Hons) Degree in English Literature.
-She is Chief Executive of Deafax, a charitable company founded in 1985 that has a national remit committed to creating equal opportunities and access to information for deaf people of all ages.
+She is Chief Executive of Deafax, a charitable company founded in 1985 that has a national remit committed to creating equal opportunities and access to information, training and services for deaf people of all ages.
 Deafax partners with the University of Reading on the DEAL project and Helen is a part-time Research Assistant.
 She is a fluent British Sign Language user.

 Professor Richard Mitchell

 Richard Mitchell is Professor of Cybernetics and a University Teaching Fellow at the University of Reading, which he first attended as an undergraduate reading Cybernetics & Control Engineering.
 He has held many offices at Reading, including Head of Department of Cybernetics, Director of Teaching and Learning and then Senior Tutor in the School of Systems Engineering, and is currently Director of Technology Enhanced Learning in the School of Mathematical, Physical and Computational Sciences.
 He is the Lead Educator for the Begin Robotics MOOC which runs on FutureLearn, for which he wrote a series of successful interactive web pages to illustrate key concepts and provide exercises for the participants.
 His interests include artificial intelligence, control, robotics, Gaia and online learning.